Prayer Time in Calgary, Canada

 How Prayer Times Are Actually Calculated

 Muslim prayer times are all about the sun and where it is in the sky throughout the day.
-This Specials math uses the sun’s position and your exact location on Earth to determine these times, which are not random’s breaks it down step by step so it’s easy to understand!
+This special math uses the sun’s position and your exact location on Earth to determine these times, which are not random; it breaks it down step by step so it’s easy to understand!

 When to Offer Prayer Based on the Sun